The topic you requested could not be found.

 Surgery not performed, drugs not drawn, holding overnight

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » Holding Overnight » Surgery not performed, drugs not drawn, holding overnight
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Occasional Situations » Holding Overnight » Surgery not performed, drugs not drawn, holding overnight

 How to use Holding Overnight This tool should only be used in the event that the animal’s appointment was checked in but the surgical team did not have time to get to the animal or it was not fasted properly and the team chose to hold it for tomorrow.
 The animal…